 PHAs are made by micro-organisms from raw materials such as sugars and vegetable oils and from various waste streams such as food waste and sewage sludge.
 Although production volumes are still limited and production costs are high, the market demand is clearly growing.
 When the production volumes go up, the costs may also go down, which in turn can open up new markets.
-What complicates the market implementation is the fact that the production of PHAs requires a different production process than the processes used to make conventional plastics such as PE, PP, and PET.
+What complicates the market implementation is the fact that the production requires a different process than the processes used to make conventional plastics such as PE, PP, and PET.
 This will require substantial investments and a lot of research.

 PHAs when biodegradability is essential